At least 13 killed in Peru nightclub crush as police raid clandestine party | Health

 At least 13 people were crushed to death or asphyxiated as partygoers tried to flee a Lima nightclub after it was raided by police for hosting a party in violation of coronavirus restrictions.
 Fifteen of the 23 people detained by police who broke up the clandestine party on Saturday night tested positive for COVID-19, President Martin Vizcarra said.

-The club's owners, a married couple, were detained, the Interior Ministry said on Sunday.
-In an earlier statement the ministry blamed the deaths on the "criminal irresponsibility of an unscrupulous businessman."
 Representatives of the nightclub were not immediately available to comment.
+The Interior Ministry said in a statement that police did not use tear gas or firearms in the raid, after some family members of victims told local radio station RPP that officers used tear gas at the scene.

-Vizcarra said similar clandestine events were common, and posed a serious threat to public health.
+Vizcarra condemned the club's owners and said similar clandestine events were common, and posed a serious threat to public health.
 "I have sorrow and I have sadness for the people and relatives of the people who have died, but I also have anger and indignation for those who were irresponsible by organizing this type of event," Vizcarra said at a public event on Sunday.
 "Please reflect, let's not lose more lives due to negligence."

 - READ MORE ON: